What You Need to Know About the Flu: Your Top Questions Answered (11/7/13)

-There are two flu vaccines and both are extremely safe:
+You may have heard there are new flu vaccines this year.
+There are some new formulations, but more broadly speaking there are two flu vaccines and both are extremely safe:

-Know that all of the vaccine side effects are mild and resolve within one to two days of the vaccine.
+Keep in mind that all of the vaccine side effects are mild and resolve within one to two days of the administration of the vaccine.
 Also note: the injectable vaccine no longer contains Thimerosal (mercury-containing compound) and the nasal vaccine never contained it.
 In rare cases, adults and children who receive the vaccine can have an allergic reaction.

 Are the vaccines effective?

 The influenza vaccine is very effective at preventing influenza overall as well as preventing severe disease and complications.
-This year, it is about 70 percent effective in preventing disease, which means that seven out of 10 people who receive a vaccine won’t get the flu.
+Last year, it was about 70 percent effective in preventing disease, which meant that seven out of 10 people who received a vaccine wouldn’t get the flu.
 Even in years when the vaccine has been less well-matched against one or more of the circulating strains, the vaccine is still important in protecting against the other circulating strains.